 Attendance in clinical laboratory experiences is expected.
 All clinical absences may result in additional assignment(s) as deemed by nursing faculty.
-Clinical absences more than the equivalent of one clinical week's hours may result in an inability to meet clinical outcomes and, therefore, failure of the course.
+Clinical absences in excess of the equivalent of one clinical week's hours may result in an inability to meet clinical outcomes and, therefore, failure of the course.
 If the college is closed, clinical would also be cancelled.